Monte Carlo algorithm for the extrema of tempered stable processes: Extrema of tempered stable processes

 The visible increase in the variance of the estimations for the SOX, see Figure~\ref{fig:ARA-Convergence-2}, as the maturity increases from 14 to 28 days is a consequence of the unusually large value of $\mu_{2\blambda}-2\mu_\blambda$, see Table~\ref{tab:fit} above.
-If $\mu_{2\blambda}-2\mu_\blambda$ is not large, we may take long time horizons and relatively few samples to obtain an accurate Monte Carlo estimate.
+If $\mu_{2\blambda}-2\mu_\blambda$ is not large, we may take long time horizons and relatively few samples to obtain an accurate MC estimate.
 In fact this appears to be the case for calibrated risk-neutral parameters (we were unable to find calibrated parameter values in the literature with a large value of $\mu_{2\blambda}-2\mu_\blambda$).
-However, if $\mu_{2\blambda}-2\mu_\blambda$ is large, then for any moderately large time horizon an accurate Monte Carlo estimate would require a large number of samples.
+However, if $\mu_{2\blambda}-2\mu_\blambda$ is large, then for any moderately large time horizon, an accurate MC estimate would require a large number of samples.
 In such cases, the control variates method from Subsection~\ref{subsec:var_red} becomes very useful.

-To illustrate the control variates method from Subsection~\ref{subsec:var_red}, we apply it in the setting of Figure~\ref{fig:ARA-Convergence-2}, where we observed the widest CIs.
+To illustrate the added value of the control variates method from Subsection~\ref{subsec:var_red}, we apply it in the setting of Figure~\ref{fig:ARA-Convergence-2}, where we observed the widest CIs\footnote{Recall that the CIs derived in this paper do not account for model uncertainty or the uncertainty in the estimation or calibration of the parameters.}.
 Figure~\ref{fig:ARA-Convergence-3} displays the resulting estimators and CIs, showing that this method is beneficial in the case where the variance of the Radon-Nikodym derivative $\Upsilon_\blambda$ is large, i.e., when $(\mu_{2\blambda}-2\mu_\blambda)T$ is large.
 The confidence intervals for the SOX asset at $n=12$ shrank by a factor of $4.23$, in other words, the variance became $5.58\%$ of its original value.